September 11, 2023

 Finally, keep in mind the two overriding goals of any customer support service journey — to resolve customer needs and do so with the least amount of effort possible.
 This knowledge will equip you and your team when revisiting your IVR and chatbot design.

-COPC® Service Journey Thinking offers a holistic approach to visualizing, designing and measuring the customer journey.
+COPC® Service Journey Thinking offers a comprehensive approach to visualizing, designing and measuring the customer journey.
 Organizations can create a more personalized, streamlined customer experience with service blueprinting and better data usage.

 There are many proven guidelines for the successful design and performance of IVR systems, chatbots and other self-service models of customer care.
 Here are just a few that COPC uses to help our clients: